kefaslungu/resourceMonitor/readme.md

 This add-on does not replace task manager and other system information programs for Windows.
 Also note the following:

 * CPU usage is given for logical processors, not physical cores.
-This is noticeable for processors which uses Hyper Threading where number of CPU's is twice the number of CPU cores.
+This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
 * There might be a short delay when getting processor usage information.

+## Changes for 3.2-dev ##

+* Added support for Windows Threshhold.
+* Updated translations.

 ## Changes for 3.1 ##